A 3 Day Kayak Circumnavigation of Saturna Island

 Unless you have the luxury of a trial packing of your kayak before you leave, the first loading is always a little frantic and chaotic.
 Looking at the mound of gear sitting on the dock generally leaves you wondering if there is anyway that it is all going to fit.

 As it turns out we had tons of room and once the kayaks were loaded the boys were given a quick lesson on getting into their kayaks safely.
-When I was instructing kayaking we always made sure our students were given 3 rules to remember so that in the event they forgot everything else they were taught, they could still look like they knew what they were doing, at least to the average onlooker.
+When I was instructing kayaking we jokingly made sure our students were given 3 rules to remember so that in the event they forgot everything else they were taught, they could still look like they knew what they were doing, at least to the average onlooker.

 Setting out